Alladiya Khan: Compositions

+Music Festivals

 The Annual Ustad Alladiya Khan Music Festival is celebrated in Mumbai and Dharwad each year, where several singers and musicians perform, giving homage to Alladiya Khan.

 Recordings

 Khan was adamant about not having his voice and style recorded for fear of copyright.
 Though, there have been suspicions that ambiguous recordings may belong to Khan or his kin.
 A recording of a thumri is alleged to be featuring Khan singing.

 In popular culture

 In 2007, the story of Dhondutai Kulkarni, disciple of the legendary Bhurji Khan, was the subject of Namita Devidayal's debut novel, The Music Room.